robdevops/dalibot/doc/serverless.md

 # Setup - AWS Lambda
 These instructions are for AWS.
-The bot has not been tested under Azure/Google functions, and may require minor modification to do so.
+The bot has not been tested under Azure/Google functions, and may require minor modification to work in those environments.

 ![Screenshot of chat with Dalibot](dali_4.png?raw=true "cute watermelon smiling")